Post-80s: "Little emperors"

 Almost all Chinese families usually adopt a set of traditional Confucian values when raising their only child.
 Because Confucianism considers Ren (仁; love and social responsibility) the core emotion that develops moral conceptions into genuine personal motivation, a child who has received too much familial attention but also endured high mental and physical restrictions because the economic future of the family depends on their academic success directly leads to a situation that is often considered in academic and popular discourse as over-indulging the children, in opposition to concepts of Ren and filial piety (孝; xiao).
 There is substantial evidence that many young Chinese feel a heavy burden and a huge responsibility towards their parents, understanding that their performances in school or other domains can be of crucial consequences towards their family.

 Depending on the specific family conditions and children's mental healthy condition, this burden could lead to a diligent lifestyle by youngsters or to a more rebellious attitude to traditional Confucian codes or not being able to cope with such pressure nor develop self-discipline.

-While being nurtured by parents and relatives gives children some clear advantages and opportunities, the fact that a child doesn't have siblings who 'compete' with him or her in a younger age could also lead to some psychological difficulties as the child grows.
+While being nurtured by parents and relatives gives children some clear advantages and opportunities, the fact that a child does not have siblings who 'compete' with him or her in a younger age could also lead to some psychological difficulties as the child grows.
 "Lacking adapting capabilities" (没有适应能力 (méiyǒu shìyìng nénglì)) is a description which is commonly associated with the new post-'80 generation.
-Since such children don't need to put any efforts in order to gain parents' attention or to win family resources, they develop no competitive abilities and have weak social skills once they are older and need to be self-sufficient.
+Since such children do not need to put any efforts in order to gai theirn parents' attention or to win family resources, they develop no competitive abilities and have weak social skills once they are older and need to be self-sufficient.

 Traditionally seen as a rite of passage, marriage has been linked as milestones to adulthood.
 Yet, the Chinese millennials are late bloomers when it comes to marriage.
 Although some members of the millennials are well in their 30s, statistics show they are still living their lives as bachelors or bachelorettes.

 Having grown up in times of modern consumerism and popular media, rather than the ideals of the Cultural Revolution, many single-children are inclined to spend large amounts of money on themselves and thus are a cornerstone of retail sales.
-Families which are well-off economically sometimes allow their children to indulge in the new materialistic sphere, while poorer families often still make efforts to keep their children inside the consumers' race, allowing them to purchase new clothes, new cell-phone brands, etc.
+Families which are well-off economically sometimes allow their children to indulge in the new materialistic sphere, while poorer families often still make efforts to keep their children inside the consumers' race, allowing them to purchase new clothes, new cell-phone brands, etc..